Warm Springs Pools: History

-The Ladies' Pool House was built in 1836.
-The buildings have changed little over the years, being made of wood with a central pool and a roof that is open to the elements.
-There are small alcoves around the pool for clothes, and it is usual to bathe naked.
 Famous bathers include Thomas Jefferson, who spent three weeks in 1819 bathing three times day and described the waters in a letter to his daughter, Martha Jefferson Randolph, as being of "first merit".

-The site was listed as Warm Springs Bathhouses on the Virginia Landmarks Register on November 11, 1968 and the National Register of Historic Places on October 8, 1969.
+The site was listed as Warm Springs Bathhouses on the Virginia Landmarks Register on November 11, 1968, and the National Register of Historic Places on October 8, 1969.